Akashiwo: HAB implications

 Akashiwo sanguinea has been correlated to harmful algal blooms (HABs), but more study is needed to make sense of the blooms.

 The protist can produce mycosporine-like amino acids (MAAs) which are water-soluble surfactants.
 A red tide caused by A. sanguinea was coincident with widespread seabird mortality across fourteen different species of birds in November–December 2007 in Northeastern Monterey Bay, California.
 Plankton samples showed A. sanguinea as the dominant flagellate in the bloom.
 Affected birds accumulated a proteinaceous material on their feathers, causing a loss in the natural water repellency.
-However no toxins, such as domoic acid, saxitoxin or brevetoxin was detected in the water.
+However no toxins, such as domoic acid, saxitoxin or brevetoxin were detected in the water.
 It was the first documented case of its tide causing harm to birds.
 In 2009 a huge foam event blamed on Akashiwo sanguinea killed vast quantities of sea birds from the northern Oregon coast to the tip of the Olympic Peninsula in Washington state.

+Despite being considered a non-toxic dinoflagellate for a long time, A. sanguinea has been found to produce toxins that affect other planktonic organisms and cause mass die-offs of fish and shellfish.
+During its growth phase, the protist can release compounds that lyse or inhibit other phytoplankton.
+It can also produce hemolytic compounds that are acutely toxic at higher trophic levels.

 The species' blooms have also been linked to coral bleaching.
 More research is needed before predictions of HAB events that may be linked with this species.